Central Africa International epidemiologic Database to Evaluate AIDS (CA-IeDEA)

 The Central Africa IeDEA (CA-IeDEA) project is part of the International Epidemiologic Databases to Evaluate AIDS (IeDEA)– an international research consortium established in 2005 by the U.S. National Institute of Allergy and Infectious Disease (NIAID) to address high priority HIV/AIDS research questions.

 The CA-IeDEA network includes 15 partners in Burundi, Cameroon, the Democratic Republic of Congo (DRC), and Rwanda, who are utilizing implementation science to identify effective strategies for optimizing HIV care outcomes, including timely diagnosis and care enrollment, care retention, ART initiation and viral suppression.
-CA-IeDEA partners are also conducting clinical epidemiologic investigations of co-morbidities among people living with HIV , including non-communicable chronic diseases, and mental health and substance use disorders.
-Members of the CA-IeDEA team also lead and contribute to multi-regional IeDEA projects, and maintain updated population-based data from various sources for use in examining contextual determinants of HIV outcomes.
+CA-IeDEA partners are also conducting clinical epidemiologic investigations of co-morbidities among people living with HIV, including non-communicable chronic diseases, mental health and substance use disorders, cancer, and tuberculosis.
+Members of the CA-IeDEA team lead IeDEA technical working groups on mental health and substance use, tuberculosis and lung health, and site assessment surveys, contribute to multi-regional IeDEA studies, and maintain updated policy and population-based data from various sources for use in examining contextual determinants of HIV outcomes.

 Additional projects have been funded that also partner with the CA-IeDEA network.